Zagidziran/Retries/Readme.md

 HandleException | A way to specify exceptions to be retried.
 The parameter is delegate should return true to retry on exception and false to throw.  | IRetryBuilder<T> HandleException<TEx>(Func<TEx, bool>? filter = null) where  TEx : Exception
 Throw | This method allows to define exceptions to throw even they pass HandleException conditions.
 Filter should return true to throw. | IRetryBuilder<T> Throw<TEx>(Func<TEx, bool>? filter = null) where TEx : Exception
 WithCancellation | Defines a cancellation token to stop retries throw an OperationCancelledException when token is set. | IRetryBuilder<T> WithCancellation(CancellationToken cancellationToken)
+ShouldSatisfyFor | Defines a number of times the condition checks should pass.
+It helps to stabilize flickering.| IRetryBuilder<T> ShouldSatisfyFor(uint times)
+ShouldSatisfyFor | Defines a period the condition checks should pass.
+Can be combined with overload with number of times.| IRetryBuilder<T> ShouldSatisfyFor(TimeSpan interval)
+ReturnEvenFailed | Orders to return result from the retried action even until check or statisfy for rules are not passed. | IRetryBuilder<T> ReturnEvenFailed();